Learning Objectives

 Beyond that, keep a consistent speaking level rather than being up-and-down with volume levels that are too loud or too soft.

 Many people develop an unconscious pattern of letting their voice trail off at the end of a sentence, almost like they have run out of energy.
-Maybe they have if they speak in one run-on sentence!
-Instead, try to have a clear focus to avoid lengthy monologues.
+Stay focused and avoid long, meandering monologues that drain momentum.